cronical/budget_dance/docs/workbook.md

 1. Build of the workbook is defined for initialization and periodic updates
     - Controlled by a definition file, including formulas
     - Preservation of input data is supported so re-building can be done
-1. Avoids volatile functions and over large dependencies by using [build time](#build-time-column-substitutions) substitutions for generics such as "this column"[^1].
+1. Avoids volatile functions and over large dependencies by using [build-time](#build-time-column-substitutions) substitutions for generics such as "this column"[^1].
 1. Bias toward use of modern array oriented Excel functions
     - Excel Lambda functions[^2] are in use to make calculations more readable.
     - Tables don't support dynamic arrays - array functions reduced to a single value